North Carolina college quarterback paralyzed after shooting

 SALISBURY, N.C.
 (AP) — A quarterback at a North Carolina college was paralyzed after a shooting in which at least six people were wounded during a party at a restaurant, police said.

-Livingstone College junior Ryan Williams, 21, of Jacksonville, Florida, was among the victims shot at a Salisbury restaurant early Sunday, said Salisbury police spokesman Greg Beam, who was cited by news outlets.
-Williams was taken to a Winston-Salem hospital.
+Livingstone College junior Ryan Williams of Jacksonville, Florida, was among the victims shot at a Salisbury restaurant early Sunday, Salisbury police spokesman Greg Beam told news outlets.
+The 21-year-old Williams was taken to a Winston-Salem hospital.

 Five other Livingstone students were wounded, and two of them were Williams' teammates, according to police.
 The players were identified as Juwan Funderburk, 22, a junior linebacker, and Darryel Georn Bethune Jr., 22, a senior running back.
 A statement from the school says it didn't sponsor the party.